Pengam railway station

 Pengam railway station is situated in Pengam on the Rhymney Line of the Valley Lines network in South Wales.
-It is also the nearest station to the town of Blackwood and is the second busiest station on the Rhymney Line, after Caerphilly.
+It is also the nearest station to the town of Blackwood.
+It is 16 mi 30 chain from Cardiff (Bute East Dock), near Cardiff Bay, and is between Hengoed and Gilfach Fargoed.
+The station is managed by Transport for Wales Rail, who operate all services.